tSQLt-org/tSQLt/docs/user-guide/assertions/assertequalstableschema.md

 None

 ## Overview
-`tSQLt.AssertEqualsTableSchema` works like `tSQLt.AssertEqualsTable`, but instead of comparing the table contents, it compares the table compares the table schemata.
+`tSQLt.AssertEqualsTableSchema` works like `tSQLt.AssertEqualsTable`, but it compares the table structure instead of the table contents.

 Under the hood, `tSQLt.AssertEqualsTableSchema` calls `tSQLt.AssertEqualsTable` on the table metadata.
 For details of how to interpret its output, check out the `tSQLt.AssertEqualsTable` [documentation](assertequalstable.md).